 What will it take for a product to grab consumers’ attention and fly off the shelves?
 It could be the price point, the performance, the exterior appearance or something else entirely.

-Real-world testing is the only way to get accurate and actionable data, and testing should begin as early as possible.
-Similarly, it should be repeated as products evolve through each iteration.
-One of the common traps business owners fall into is assuming that some variables stay the same even as others change.
+Real-world testing is the only way to get accurate and actionable data.
+Testing should begin as early as possible, and it should be repeated as products evolve through each iteration.
+One of the common traps business owners fall into is assuming that some variables will stay the same even as others change.

 You understand your product better than anyone else, but that doesn’t mean your understanding is perfect or unbiased.
 The nature of the design process makes it easy to lose sight of your larger goal.
 As a result, entirely avoidable issues with materials carry through into the final product.

 This type of unguided, hands-on testing is invaluable for identifying product flaws that you’re otherwise unaware of, and it’s something your end users enjoy.

 Unfortunately, extensive testing is not always possible.
 Some materials require production tooling to be created before test parts can match their final form.
 And until that happens, effective prototyping is impossible.
 That forces you to balance the risk of moving forward with an unproven prototype against the risk of investing in tooling that may need to be altered later on – and that process won’t come cheaply.

 You can enlist the help of a materials expert, but even the best in the industry lack the expertise of material manufacturers themselves.
-Throughout the material selection process, the manufacturer is an excellent source for data, ideas, and troubleshooting.
+Throughout the material selection process, the manufacturer is an excellent resource for data, ideas and troubleshooting.
 This is especially true when working with innovative products or unfamiliar materials.

-You can either find the flaws during the product development phase, or you can rush your product to market and let consumers find the flaws themselves.
-Either way, the problems become apparent, but that doesn’t mean they have to inspire buyer’s remorse.
+You can either find the flaws during the product development phase, or you can rush your product to market and let consumers find the issues themselves.
+Either way, the problems will become apparent, but that doesn’t mean they have to inspire buyer’s remorse.
 Carefully considering what materials to use ensures that designs become better, not worse, once they debut.